kueihua100/Docs/README.md

     * How to enable java code's Log.isLoggable?
     * How to add call stack at java code?

+4. How to add "Screenshot" item into the popup menu from long press Power key?

 ## openpilot
 1.  ...
 2.